All posts

 • Spend more than six consecutive months in Turkey in a calendar year (temporary absences for travel, health, or education do not interrupt the count)

-There is no 183-day test like many OECD countries use.
-The six-month rule is based on continuous presence, not aggregate days.
-A founder who lives in Istanbul from January through June and moves to the US in July is a Turkish resident for that tax year — the first six months of continuous presence triggers full-year worldwide taxation.
+This is not the 183-day test that many OECD countries use.
+Turkey measures continuous presence, not aggregate days.
+Live in Istanbul from January through June and move to the US in July?
+You are a Turkish resident for that entire tax year.
+Six months of continuous presence triggers full-year worldwide taxation.

 Progressive Tax Rates (2026)

-Turkey applies progressive income tax rates to total annual income.
-The 2026 brackets (set annually by the GIB, typically announced in December for the following year) follow the pattern established in recent years:
+Turkey applies progressive rates to total annual income.
+The GIB sets brackets annually, typically announcing them in December for the following year.
+The 2026 brackets:

 Taxable Income (TRY)Rate